paintdream/WinNMP/bin/nginx-1.7.7/README.txt

     One of the two processes is the master process while the other is the worker.

-    If you are using the MSYS bash instead of the "cmd.exe" console, then you should replace the "/fi" option with "-fi" in the command above instead.
+    If you are using the MSYS2 bash instead of the "cmd.exe" console, then you should replace the "/fi" option with "-fi" in the command above instead.